Course Title: Intelligent Decision Making

 - classes run by academic staff, to introduce you to the key concepts, techniques, and tools required for successful completion of the assessments and programming tasks;

-- face-to-face tutorials and/or labs and/or group discussions focused on projects and problem solving, providing feedback on progress and understanding, and used to discuss technical issues;
+- face-to-face workshops and/or individual/group discussions focused on projects and problem solving, providing feedback on progress and understanding, and used to discuss technical issues;

 - online forums participation (among students and teaching staff ) to exchange information and receive help and support to resolve technical or conceptual questions;

-- assignment deliverables, as described in Overview of Assessment and Assessment Tasks, designed to develop and demonstrate the practical aspects of the learning outcomes; and
+- assignment/project deliverables, as described in Overview of Assessment and Assessment Tasks, designed to develop and demonstrate the practical aspects of the learning outcomes; and

 - private and group study, for working through readings and gaining practice at solving conceptual and technical problems.
 Private study is fundamental to consolidate your understanding of the theory and practice.